AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-63244-resolves-admin-panel-javascript-issues-including-google-maps-rendering-and-console-errors.md

 ---
-title: 'ACSD-63244: Resolve admin panel JavaScript errors preventing google maps rendering'
+title: 'ACSD-63244: Resolve admin panel JavaScript issues, including [!DNL Google Maps] rendering and console errors'
-description: Apply the ACSD-63244 patch to fixes the issue where JavaScript errors `Uncaught TypeError this._each is not a function` appear in the console, preventing Google Maps from rendering correctly in the Admin panel.
+description: The ACSD-63244 patch fixes the multiple JavaScript issues in the admin panel, including problems with [!DNL Google Maps] rendering and recurring `Uncaught TypeError: this._each` is not a function errors in the browser console.
 feature: Admin Workspace
 role: Admin, Developer
 ---
-# ACSD-63244: Resolve admin panel JavaScript errors preventing google maps rendering
+# ACSD-63244: ACSD-63244: Resolve admin panel JavaScript issues, including [!DNL Google Maps] rendering and console errors

-The ACSD-63244 patch fixes the issue where multiple JavaScript errors, such as `Uncaught TypeError: this._each is not a function`, appear in the Admin panel console.
+The ACSD-63244 patch fixes the multiple JavaScript issues in the admin panel, including problems with [!DNL Google Maps] rendering and recurring `Uncaught TypeError: this._each` is not a function errors in the browser console.
 This patch is available with the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.56.
-The patch ID is ACSD-62428.
+The patch ID is ACSD-63244.
 Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions